CrazyFedde/docs/commands.md

 <a name="repeatsongs"></a>
 ### Repeat Music Queue

-Toggles music looping on or off, the [queue](#queue) command be used to get the muisic looping status.
+Toggles music looping on or off, the [queue](#queue) command be used to get the music looping status.

 The **DJ** role is required to run this command.